apoorvavasthi/NLP_fakenews_detection/README.md

 # NLP_fakenews_detection
-NLP based model to detect facknews
+This is a NLP based model to detect facknews from the newspapapers articles